 Are you concerned about your child’s language development?
 Do you have a bilingual or multilingual child and want to know if they are on the right track?
-I would like to introduce to you Speech and Language Therapist Mary-Pat O’Malley who is here as my guest to give expert tips and advice on the questions most asked about language development when raising bilingual children.
+I would like to introduce to you Speech and Language Therapist Mary-Pat O’Malley who is here as my guest to give expert tips and advice on the questions most asked about language development in bilingual children.

 Hi!
 I’m Mary-Pat, a lecturer, speech-language pathologist, researcher, author, and creator of the www.talknua.com blog which is all about parent-child communication including bilingualism.
 In this article am going to answer the following questions about the language development of bilingual children:

 Will speaking two languages or more cause delay my child’s language development?